loghinalexandru/anchor/README.md

 </div>

 ---
-**Anchor** is a simple CLI tool for managing bookmarks for all platforms.
-It supports a custom and intuitive TUI via [bubbletea](https://github.com/charmbracelet/bubbletea) and automatic syncing with git via [go-git](https://github.com/go-git/go-git) as a backing storage.
+**Anchor** is a simple CLI tool for storing bookmarks neatly organized in a flattened label hierarchy.
+It features a custom and intuitive TUI via [bubbletea](https://github.com/charmbracelet/bubbletea) and automatic syncing with git via [go-git](https://github.com/go-git/go-git) as a backing storage.

 # Installation